noremaxidk/fintwitpolicescanner/README.md

 # fintwitpolicescanner
-larping as the CIA or some other three letter agency
+attempting to larp as the CIA or some other three letter agency

 idk.